Sekhemre Khutawy Sobekhotep: Architecture

+Medamud, Temple of Montu

+Deir el-Bahri, Temple of Mentuhotep II

+At Deir el-Bahri, Sekhemre Khutawy Sobekhotep added a relief to the Mortuarty Temple of Mentuhotep II.

 Small finds

-Smaller artifacts mentioning Sekhemre Khutawy Sobekhotep comprise a cylinder seal from Gebelein, an adze-blade, a statuette from Kerma and a faience bead, now in the Petrie Museum (UC 13202).
+Smaller artifacts mentioning Sobekhotep I comprise a cylinder seal from Gebelein, an adze-blade, a statuette from Kerma and a faience bead, now in the Petrie Museum (UC 13202).

+Non-Contemporary Attestations

+The Turin King List 7:19 contains the entry: "The Dual King Sobekhotep I reigned x years ...".
+In the list he is predeceded by 7:18 Sedjefakare and succeeded by 7:20 by Khendjer.
+Some scholars believe the scribe made an error being interchanged with 7:01 Khutawyre Wegaf.

+Burial

+The tomb of Sobekhotep I has not been found.

 Alleged tomb

 His tomb was believed to have been discovered in Abydos in 2013, but its attribution is now questioned.
 During a 2013 excavation in Abydos, a team of archaeologists led by Josef W. Wegner of the University of Pennsylvania discovered the tomb of a king with the name Sobekhotep.
 While Sobekhotep I was named as owner of the tomb on several press reports since January 2014, further investigations made it more likely that the tomb belongs to king Sobekhotep IV instead.

-Chronological position
+Theories

 There is some dispute in Egyptology over the position of this king in the 13th Dynasty.
 The throne name Sekhemre Khutawyre appears in the Turin King List as the 19th king of the 13th Dynasty.
 However, the Nile level records and his appearance on a papyrus found at Lahun indicate that he might date to the early 13th Dynasty.
 In both monument types only kings of the late 12th and early 13th Dynasty are mentioned.

-In the Turin King List, Khutawyre appears as the first 13th Dynasty king; Egyptologist Kim Ryholt maintains that it is possible that the writer of the list confused Sekhemre Khutawy with Khutawyre, the nomen of Wegaf.
-Furthermore, the identification of any mention of Sekhemre Khutawy is difficult, as at least three kings are known to have had this name: Sekhemre Khutawy Sobekhotep, Sekhemre Khutawy Pantjeny and Sekhemre Khutawy Khabaw.
+In the Turin King List, Khutawyre appears as the first 13th Dynasty king.
+Egyptologist Kim Ryholt maintains that it is possible that the writer of the list confused Sekhemre Khutawy with Khutawyre, the nomen of Wegaf.

+The identification of any mention of Sekhemre Khutawy is difficult, as at least three kings are known to have had this name: Sekhemre Khutawy Sobekhotep, Sekhemre Khutawy Pantjeny and Sekhemre Khutawy Khabaw.

-Based on his name Amenemhat Sobekhotep, it has been suggested that Sobekhotep was a son of the penultimate pharaoh of the 12th Dynasty, king Amenemhat IV.
-Amenemhat Sobekhotep can be read as Amenemhat's son Sobekhotep.
+His double name Amenemhat Sobekhotep may be a filiation meaning "Sobekhotep, son of Amenemhat".
+It has been suggested that Sobekhotep was a son of the penultimate pharaoh of the 12th Dynasty, king Amenemhat IV.
 Therefore, Sobekhotep may have been a brother of Sekhemkare Sonbef, the second ruler of the 13th Dynasty.
 Other Egyptologists read Amenemhat Sobekhotep as a double name, these being common in the Twelfth and Thirteenth Dynasty.